top of page

 Physical Therapy

 First and foremost, I am a physical therapist.
-However, I look at physical therapy differently than some of my colleagues in the practice.
+However, I look at physical therapy differently than most others.
 I see physical therapy as the ultimate medicine for those seeking health, wellness, and quality of life.
 I am a Doctor of Physical Therapy (DPT), or, how I like to describe myself, I am a Doctor of Movement and Muscles.
 I do not prescribe medicine, I prescribe movement.
+I ascribe to the concept of "no junk minutes" so that every second of your treatment is jam packed with activity, education, and you centered care.

 Our time together will be based on a very predictable pattern of rationale I believe is best suited to optimize human movement: